Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ## 3. Entity Relationship Diagram (ERD)

-Entity Relationship Diagram (ERD) for Omega Manufacturing's Order Processing System using straight lines and broken lines to differentiate relationships.
+Entity Relationship Diagram (ERD) for the company's Order Processing System using straight lines and broken lines to differentiate relationships.
 Straight lines represent primary relationships (such as one-to-many connections), while broken lines indicate secondary or one-to-one relationships.
 The diagram below visually represents the relationships among these key entities.
 Each box represents a core table, and the connecting lines illustrate the relationships between them.

 ```
                  +---------------------+         +---------------------+         +---------------------+